 Teams that don’t have email addresses that would become Shared Inboxes such as sales@ or support@ can benefit a lot from this integration.
 Usually, these teams use email aliases and distribution lists to have their email addresses personalized.

 It’s pretty simple.
 You can make the best out of a shared mailbox under any circumstance.
 For instance, if you only have a few people in charge of customer service duties or handling sales.
-Teams that use a shared inbox as the main method for customer contact experience great benefits.
+Teams that use a shared inbox as the primary method for customer contact experience significant benefits.

 When to go for distribution lists